 As you would expect, adding these capabilities to brainCloud comes with new infrastructure costs - but as always, we have worked very hard to keep the costs to you very low and elastic.

-- Incremental Plans.
-RTT support will be included in new "Plus" plans, which will be introduced the first half of 2019.
-Update - the new plans are described here!
+Incremental Plans.
+RTT support is included in the "Plus" plans, which are described here!

-- We will charge for pushing the RTT events to recipients (i.e. deliveries).
-We will do so at a 1000:1 bulk ratio - so basically 1000 of these bulk RTT pushes = 1 API count.
+Bulk charge for pushing the RTT events to recipients (i.e. deliveries).
+We do so at a 1000:1 bulk ratio - so basically 1000 of these bulk RTT pushes = 1 API count.
 That's a pretty great deal!

-- We will charge for peak concurrent RTT connections per hour.
-RTT plans will include a certain amount of connections for free (it will vary by plan).
+Charge for peak concurrent RTT connections per hour.
+RTT plans include a certain amount of connections for free (it will vary by plan).
 Above this number, the developer will be charged 10 API counts per connection.